 Step 3: Prepare the soil

+Before you start, mow the lawn first so the seed can reach the soil.
 If you have bare spots, scratch up the area with a hard tine rake or a small cultivator.
-There is no need to till the soil deep, just loosen the surface.
+There is no need to till the soil deeply, just loosen the surface.
 In areas where the grass is thin, the soil will be fine the way it is.
 Loosening the soil in thin stands may do more damage to the existing grass.
 Aerating the soil with a plug type aerator is also helpful.
 If you are going to use the aerator, water the area well a day or two ahead of time to loosen the soil.

 Step 4: Seed and fertilize